 Bull Hill, Mountain summit in Putnam County, US

-The mountain received its name from a bull that fell to its death while being chased down the steep slopes during a hunt.
-This incident became part of the local history and identity of the area.
+The mountain is said to have taken its name from a bull that fell to its death while being chased down its steep slopes during a hunt.
+The story stuck and became part of how local people identify the place.

 The community of curious travelers